A Young Doctor's Notebook (TV series)

-A Young Doctor's Notebook is a British dark comedy television programme based on the short story collection of the same name by Mikhail Bulgakov.
-Jon Hamm and Daniel Radcliffe portray the show's main characters (a doctor at the fictional Muryevo Hospital in Russia at different ages).
+A Young Doctor's Notebook is a British dark comedy television programme based on the semi-autobiographical short stories of the same name by Mikhail Bulgakov.
+The 1925–1926 short stories were inspired by Bulgakov's experiences as a newly graduated young doctor in 1916–18.
+Jon Hamm and Daniel Radcliffe portray the show's main character (a doctor at the fictional Muryevo Hospital in Russia at different ages).
 The first series was broadcast between 6 December and 27 December 2012 on Sky Arts 1, and a second (and final) series aired from 21 November to 12 December 2013.
 The first series takes place in the year 1917 during the Russian Revolution, and the second series takes place in the following year during the Russian Civil War.

 Production

 The second series is based on the short story titled "Morphine" by Bulgakov.
 The title cards and credits use faux Cyrillic.
 The music for the programme was composed by Stephen Warbeck.
 It features violin, a clarinet, acoustic guitar, and cello.
 The theme song was featured on Sky Arts' compilation album Sky Theme Tunes, Vol. 2.